Bamberghh/wasm-bench-test/README.md

 rust_to_wasm_component  time:   [669.92 ns 671.71 ns 673.65 ns] // WASM component call
 ```

-While I do understand why calling WASM is slower than calling the native dylib, I don't understand why the component call has a 25x higher time than the core module call.
+While I do understand why calling WASM is slower than calling a native dylib, I don't understand why the component call has a 25x higher time than the core module call.